Start9Labs/docs/src/service-guides/nextcloud/nextcloud-apps/nextcloud-memories.md

 ## Desktop & Mobile Setups

-This is currently a webUI only application, but you can use the same clients as those supported by [Nextcloud Photos](nextcloud-photos.md).
+This is currently a webUI only application (though the Android app of the same name is in active development), but you can use the same clients as those supported by [Nextcloud Photos](nextcloud-photos.md).